Stephen Crane: Travels and fame

-The Black Riders was published by Copeland & Day shortly before his return to New York in May, but it received mostly negative criticism, if not abuse, for the poems' unconventional style and use of free verse.
-A piece in the Bookman called Crane "the Aubrey Beardsley of poetry," and a commentator from the Chicago Daily Inter-Ocean stated that "there is not a line of poetry from the opening to the closing page.
+The Black Riders was published by Copeland & Day shortly before his return to New York in May, but it received mostly negative criticism for the poems' unconventional style and use of free verse.
+A piece in the Bookman called Crane "the Aubrey Beardsley of poetry" and a commentator from the Chicago Daily Inter-Ocean stated that "there is not a line of poetry from the opening to the closing page.
 Whitman's Leaves of Grass were luminous in comparison.
 Poetic lunacy would be a better name for the book."
-In June, the New York Tribune dismissed the book as "so much trash."
-Crane was pleased that the book was "making some stir."
+In June, the New York Tribune dismissed the book as "so much trash".
+Crane was pleased that the book was "making some stir".

 In contrast to the reception for Crane's poetry, The Red Badge of Courage was welcomed with acclaim after its publication by Appleton in September 1895.
-For the next four months, the book was in the top six on various bestseller lists around the country.
-It arrived on the literary scene "like a flash of lightning out of a clear winter sky," according to H. L. Mencken, who was about 15 at the time.
-The novel also became popular in Britain; Joseph Conrad, a future friend of Crane, wrote that the novel "detonated... with the impact and force of a twelve-inch shell charged with a very high explosive."
+For the next four months, the book was in the top six on bestseller lists around the country.
+It arrived on the literary scene "like a flash of lightning out of a clear winter sky", according to H. L. Mencken, who was about 15 at the time.
+The novel also became popular in Britain; Joseph Conrad, a future friend of Crane, wrote that the novel "detonated... with the impact and force of a twelve-inch shell charged with a very high explosive".
 Appleton published two, possibly three, printings in 1895 and as many as eleven more in 1896.
 Although some critics considered the work overly graphic and profane, it was widely heralded for its realistic portrayal of war and unique writing style.
 The Detroit Free Press declared that The Red Badge would give readers "so vivid a picture of the emotions and the horrors of the battlefield that you will pray your eyes may never look upon the reality."